 Specific She identified tennis as the sport she wants to try.
-Measurable She will know when she completed her goal when she is playing the new sport.
-Achievable Yes!
-There are many great sports to try, and she can get connected to Special Olympics, school, or her community to find options.
-Relevant Trying a new sport is a great way to make friends and stay active in a season that she does not normally participate in.
+Measurable sport.
+Yes!
+There are many great sports to try, and she can get connected to Achievable Relevant Trying a new sport is a great way to make friends and stay active in a season that she does not normally participate in.
 Time-bound This goal is to have this done by the time the next tennis season for Special Olympics begins.